-These Western Indo-Pacific waters (Southeast Asian region) houses three SLOCs.
-The major one is Malacca, however the other two Sunda and Lombok are not very spacious owing to limitation of trade containers specifications.
-The Malacca Strait is an important choke point, owing to strategic vulnerability it carries for Chinese shipments in case of any blockage.
-This makes it further valuable in the backdrop of ongoing maritime power contestation between the US and China.
-Any traffic which has to enter/ exit both Western Pacific and Indian Ocean is per force required to pass through the narrow yet strategic Malacca Strait.
+These Western Indo-Pacific waters (Southeast Asian region) house three SLOCs.
+The major one is Malacca; however, the other two, Sunda and Lombok, are not very spacious owing to the limitations of trade container specifications.
+The Malacca Strait is a crucial choke point, given its strategic vulnerability to Chinese shipments in the event of a blockade.
+This makes it further valuable in the backdrop of the ongoing maritime power contestation between the US and China.
+Any traffic that has to enter/ exit both the Western Pacific and the Indian Ocean is, by force, required to pass through the narrow yet strategic Malacca Strait.
 It is the world's 2nd largest trade SLOC, only after the Strait of Hormuz (Villar & Hamilton, 2017).

-It is pertinent to mention that in case of any future blockade of this important SLOC, there are two other straits available in the region namely Sunda and Lombok, but both are not suitable for all kinds of sea trade container traffic, owing to the limitation of their size and depth etc. South China Sea is another global SLOC passing through the maritime region of Southeast Asia.
-South China Sea not only has untapped reservoirs of natural oil and gas, but this water body also sees huge volume of annual maritime trade from Western Pacific specifically ASEAN to other parts of the world.
+It is pertinent to mention that in case of any future blockade of this important SLOC, there are two other straits available in the region, namely Sunda and Lombok, but neither is suitable for all kinds of sea trade container traffic, owing to the limitation of their size and depth, etc. The South China Sea is another global SLOC passing through the maritime region of Southeast Asia.
+South China Sea not only has untapped reservoirs of natural oil and gas, but this water body also sees a huge volume of annual maritime trade from the Western Pacific, specifically ASEAN, to other parts of the world.